 April brings to mind significant milestones in my life.
-Ten years ago in April after an eight month period I completed all my cancer treatents.
-Then April is the month in 2006 when we had our first indication that my husband, Wayne, had a serious neuroloical disease.
+Twelve years ago in April after an eight month period, I completed all my cancer treatments.
+Then April is the month in 2006 when we had our first indication that my first husband, Wayne, had a serious neurological disease.

 Below is the synopsis written on the back cover of the book.
 Part of it is a repeat of what I already said.
 I apologize for that:

 "Family care-giving for a loved one with a serious illness is a very noble and important role.
 It is also often a challenging and emotionally and physically draining endeavor.
 DEAR CAREGIVER is a book written to encourage caregivers in this all consuming but vital ministry for which many caregivers feel ill equipped.
 This book points to the Lord as the caregiver's source of strength.
 The book further seeks to provide practical and spiritual encouragement to family caregivers who have lovingly taken on a role which they did not anticipate or perhaps desire.

 The author is a mother and grandmother, and she was married to her husband, Wayne, for over thirty-nine years.
 In 2006 Wayne was diagnosed with a serious neurological disease.
 The author was Wayne's caregiver for four and a half years until his death in early 2011.
 She knows the heartache and physical and emotional stress of being a caregiver for a loved one.
 Hence, her passion is to encourage family caregivers in their struggles.